KippAD/html-css-project/TESTING.md

 ## **Responsiveness**

-The pizza brothers responsiveness to different screen sizes was tested using chrome dev-tools.
+The Pizza Brothers site responsiveness to different screen sizes was tested using chrome dev-tools.
 The end results can be seen in the following photos:

 ### **Header/Hero Image**
 ---